Latvia's housing market has weakened slightly

 Inheritance: There is no inheritance tax.

-Residents: Residents are taxed on their worldwide income at a flat rate of 25%.
+Residents: Residents are taxed on their worldwide income at progressive rates, from 20% to 31.40%.

 Rents: Rents can be freely agreed between landlord and tenant.
 Rent control exists only on denationalized buildings.

 Tenant Security: Contracts for any period of time are possible, and terminate on the expiry of the term, without need for notice.
 If the tenant withdraws from the lease, he can in theory be made to pay the entire amount of the lease or rental payment.

 Pandemic hits Latvia’s economy, financesLatvia’s economy shrunk 3.5% in 2020, mainly due to pandemic-related restrictions and lockdowns – in contrast to annual average growth of 3.1% in the past five years.

 Despite this, the Latvian economy is projected to grow by 3.5% this year and by another 3.1% in 2022, driven largely by a recovery in domestic demand.

 The country recorded a budget deficit of 4.5% of GDP last year, a sharp increase from the prior year’s 0.6% shortfall, according to Eurostat - the biggest deficit seen in a decade.